websight-io/kyanite/application/frontend/README.md

 ## Description

-Module contains Front-End for port of Bulma components.
+Module contains Front-End for port of Kyanite components.
 During build it copy build results to web root folder in core module.

 ## Usage: